informaticaC/informaticaC/README.md

 - 👋 Hi, I’m Gabriel Pesoa
+- 🖼 I'm front-end web developer.
 - 👀 I’m interested in full stack programming and embedded systems.
-- 🌱 I’m currently learning full stack full stack programming and embedded systems.
+- 🌱 I’m currently learning full stack programming and embedded systems.
 Hey, that sounds like they're not very related,
 -  yes but it's for a reason, I have a project that justifies that!
 - 💞️ I’m looking to collaborate on embedded systems development.
 - 📫 How to reach me pesoa01@gmail.com